 As well as the buying and selling, the Dublin Flea Market usually features a mix of DJs, live bands, artists and pretty much whatever they can throw together on the day to keep shoppers entertained.
-As they soak up the atmosphere, visitors can take a break at any time, drink a coffee and try the homemade falafels, cakes, pizza and greek dishes.
+As they soak up the atmosphere, visitors can take a break at any time, drink a coffee and try the homemade falafels, cakes, pizza and Greek dishes.
 The Co-op’s organic food store is also open on market days with the best selection of organic and fair-trade goods in Dublin.

 Since it’s taking place just once a month, there’s always a great buzz at the Dublin Flea Market.
 As well as a great day out for bargain hunters, the market gives people a chance to take a stall, hone in on their haggling skills and play shop for the day.
 The Dublin Flea Market community is permanently growing month and month, and we truly hope they’ll be around for many years to come!

-We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
+We strive to keep our listings accurate.
+But it can happen that things change without our knowledge.
 You can help us keep this review up to date by reporting any information you think is inaccurate.